Pueblo Bonito Cabo: The Ultimate Guide to Your Trip

 The rooms at The Towers at Pacifica are very nice, and frankly, probably a step above what I was expecting.

 I haven’t done a ton of all-inclusive style resorts, but my room was arguably notch above what I experienced at Secrets Cap Cana a couple years back.

-It’s not quite 5 star St. Regis territory, but a very comfortable 4 star hotel room.
+It’s not quite 5 star St. Regis or Four Seasons territory, but a very comfortable 4 star hotel room.

 I was treated to a wonderful charcuterie board when I arrived, and The Towers also have my favorite luxury hotel room feature: the Nespresso machine.

 I don’t know a coffee pod that costs 50 cents brings me so much joy – but alas, here we are.